You are here: Home» Information Resources» Technical reports» Reports by date» Twin bandsaw mill prototype commissioned

 Discussion

 Log diameters suitable for this sawmill are between 250mm and 700mm LED.
 This log range matches the expected available resource, although larger logs are likely to become available in smaller quantities at times.
-Larger logs can be split through the middle to be presentable to this sawmill, and if these become regularly delivered, equipment suitable for splitting large logs will be required.
-The sawmill was designed for logs no smaller than 250mm, because these are not expected to be economic to mill into sawn products.
+Larger logs can be split through the middle before slabbing on this sawmill, and if these become common in deliveries, additional equipment suitable for splitting large logs will be required.
+The sawmill was not designed for logs smaller than 250mm, because these are not expected to be economic to mill into sawn products.
 There is scope for modification of the end dogs to take smaller logs if this proves to not be the case.

 Sawmilling costs per m3 generally increased slightly as log diameters increased.
-This is primarily because larger slabs were more difficult to handle using the existing sawmill configuration, in particular the outfeed table requires modifications.
-Grade recoveries from larger logs can be expected to improve from those of smaller logs, so log diameter is not expected to influence returns once the sawmill line is improved.
+This is primarily because larger slabs were more difficult to handle using the existing sawmill configuration.
+In particular the outfeed table requires modifications to accomidate wide slabs.
+Grade recoveries from larger logs can be expected to improve from those of smaller logs, so log diameter is not expected to influence returns.

-Comparing productivity of this sawmill with other small-scale sawmills in New Zealand suggests the productivity of this sawmill line to be favourable.
+Comparing productivity of this sawmill with other small-scale sawmills in New Zealand suggests the productivity to be favourable.
+Two operators milled 4 m3 (green sawn) of precision-edged blackbutt eucalypt timber in one day under the current configuration, which is likely to improve significantly once the process is streamlined.
+Sawn timber recovery was estimated to be 60%.
 John Fairweather Specialty Timbers contract mills on an hourly rate but reports that they cut a maximum of one cubic metre of sawn timber every two hours with three labour units (J. Fairweather, pers. comm, January 2026).
 Denis Budd (pers. comm January 2026) reported that Mid Western Sawmills cuts a maximum of 5 cubic metres of sawn eucalypt every day, using 5 labour units.
-Li Legler, who operated the bandsaw in this study and has experience using a Woodmizer LT40 for milling all three species, reported that "this sawmill is at least twice as fast as my Woodmizer" (pers. comm, February 2026) .
+Li Legler, who operated the bandsaw in this study and has experience using a Woodmizer LT40 for milling all three species, reported that "this sawmill is at least twice as fast as my Woodmizer" (pers. comm, February 2026).

 (top)